poolmyride/DataStoreKit/README.md

 #### ModelProtocol

 This protocol enforces a Storage class to have all the basic functions to be implemented.
-Such as QUERY, GET, PUT, REMOVE, ADD (means POST), ALL
+Such as QUERY, GET, PUT, REMOVE, ADD (means POST)

 ```Swift